AlexsLemonade/refinebio/workers/README_DATASET.md

 print(data)
 ```

-For example R workflows, such as clustering of gene expression data, please see https://github.com/AlexsLemonade/refinebio-examples.
+For example R workflows, such as clustering of gene expression data, please see [our repository of example uses](https://github.com/AlexsLemonade/refinebio-examples).

+## Contact

+If you identify issues with this download, please [file an issue on GitHub](https://github.com/AlexsLemonade/refinebio/issues).
+If you would prefer to report issues via e-mail, you can also email [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).